 To adjust your decision-making approach accordingly, define criteria for adjusting your approach.
 These are five that will cover many situations:

 Why these five?
-Let's start with the first two, which focus on the value of avoiding a bad decision:
+Let's start with the first three, which focus on the value of avoiding a bad decision:

 Now, let's look at the cost and benefit of a good decision: